avinashreddy1315/Netflix-Home-Page/README.md

 # Demo

-You can view a live demo of the project [https://netflix-home-page.s3.us-east-2.amazonaws.com/index.html](#). *(Replace with the link to your live demo)*
+You can view a live demo of the project [https://netflix-home-page.s3.us-east-2.amazonaws.com/index.html](#).

 # Key Features